PaulCampbell/hyperdom-boilerplate/readme.md

   * Hyperdom single page app with a couple of views
   * Testing setup with [browser-monkey](https://github.com/featurist/browser-monkey "Browser Monkey") (It's fast and it's ace!)
+  * Less for styles
+  * ES6 transpiling and JSX transformations using Babel
+  * Module bundling with Browserify

 ## Get started